Looking after a reef tank at home requires dedication, profound knowledge, and having the right equipment.

 The IC has dual LEDs under a single lens that’s more narrow than with the simple Orbit Marine version.

-At the beginning of this review, I mentioned that you will become a fan of the brand as a whole.
+Anyway, at the beginning of this review, I mentioned that you will become a fan of the brand as a whole.

 That’s because with a single app you can control the LED fixtures alongside Current USA’s wavemakers and also their return pump.
+Click here to see the wavemaker on Amazon or here to check it out on Chewy.
+Both online stores also provide the return pumps.

-The side equipment is also impeccable in quality and works like a champ, in my opinion.
+Anyhow, the side equipment is also impeccable in quality and works like a champ, in my opinion.

 The spectrum itself is well-researched as Current USA seems to approach the matter seriously.